What is Outbound Sales?

 - Buying a list isn’t terrible, but generating your own leads will lead to a much higher conversion rate.

 There are a couple of other reasons outbound isn’t dead.

-When you are venturing into new territory and don’t know if it’s worth having a full-on inbound marketing campaign; why not try some cold outreach?
+When you are venturing into new territory and don’t know if it’s worth having a full-on inbound marketing campaign; why not try a few outbound sales techniques?

-Not to mention that you can gain ground in said sector while you are trying to rank for those key terms via SEO and develop that awesome content for your new inbound funnel segment.
+Not to mention that you can gain ground in the said sector while you are trying to rank for those key terms via SEO and develop that awesome content for your new inbound funnel.

 No matter how many leads come to you, there will always be new customers waiting for you to call them.

 They may have been to your site, clicked on your ad, and liked an Instagram post—but won’t buy until you reach out.
 It happens all the time.

 Sometimes it’s due to a disorganized organization.
 No one knows who’s buying what.
 Or, other times, it’s misconceptions about the differences between your solution and the one they currently use (“aren’t they all the same”).

 Whatever it is, there always has to be someone going to “them”.
 Or else you’re losing potential revenue.